johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-03-30-static-web-apps-cli-local-auth-emulator-with-dotnet-authentication/index.md

 dotnet new web -n AppBackEnd
 ```

-And we'll initialise a `package.json` in the root of our project.
-This will be used as a general purpose task runner:
+And we'll initialise a `package.json` in the root of our project:

 ```bash
 npm init -y
 ```

+This `package.json` will be used as a general purpose task runner later on.

 ## Setting up the ASP.NET backend